Healthcare Practice: HNC

 Career Opportunities

-The course is designed to meet the requirements for entry to many health-related degrees including Nursing, Midwifery, Allied Health professions and Paramedic Science.
+It also meets the academic requirements for entry to degree-level study in Nursing, Midwifery, Allied Health Professions or Paramedic Science.

 Future prospects

-There is an option to progress into Year 2 of the BSc Nursing in Adult and Mental Health at Glasgow Caledonian University or University of the West of Scotland if you meet additional requirements.
+• Year 1 of the BSc Nursing (Adult or Mental Health) at Glasgow Caledonian University or the University of the West of Scotland

 `